 The “Wine Bug”

-From 1997 through 2004, REININGER Winery was located in a small but functional facility located at the historic Walla Walla Regional Airport.
+Up until 2004, REININGER Winery was located in a small facility located at the historic Walla Walla Regional Airport.
 The “shack-teau,” as Chuck and Tracy fondly nicknamed it, was originally designated as a WWII Army Air Corp runway “crash house” and “base theater” where old time crooners and classic films entertained troops.

-In that same year, Chuck and Tracy partnered with Tracy’s brothers, Jay and Cyndi Tucker, and Kelly and Ann Tucker, Tracy’s two brothers and sisters-in-law, as well as her parents, Terry and Ronnie Tucker.
-Today, Kelly Tucker serves as general manager and oversees sales and marketing.
+In that same year, Chuck and Tracy partnered with Jay and Cyndi Tucker, and Kelly and Ann Tucker, Tracy’s two brothers and sisters-in-law, as well as Tracy’s parents, Ronnie and Terry Tucker.
+Kelly Tucker serves as general manager and oversees sales and marketing.
 Jay Tucker functions as tasting room director, plant manager, and grower relations contact.
-Terry and Ronnie Tucker, who’ve been actively involved in both vineyard and winery projects since the 1980’s, bring an abundance of guidance and support to the organization.
+The addition of both brothers as full-time working partners allows Chuck to focus his activities on the art of making wine.

-In December 2004, REININGER Winery announced the debut of a new label – “Helix.”
+In December 2004, REININGER Winery announced the debut of a new label—Helix.
 Helix sources fruit from the larger Columbia Valley, allowing for increased production and expanded distribution, while REININGER wines maintain limited production, focusing on fruit from the Walla Walla Valley.
 Ultimately, the family believes that “Helix allows us to expand our reach to a new group of wine enthusiasts.”
 To learn more about our second label, Helix, visit our website.

 Dedication to Excellence